 Answer: Technically speaking, you don’t have to store opened bottles of ketchup and mustard in the refrigerator.

-An opened bottle of ketchup should stay at peak quality for about 6 months in the fridge; mustard for at least a year.
+An opened bottle of ketchup should stay at peak quality for about 6 to 9 months in the fridge; mustard for at least a year.
 And both will remain safe to consume for much longer than that, as long as they've been continuously refrigerated.